Mud salamander: Reproduction

 Mud salamanders breed during the warmer months of the year.
 Egg deposition commonly occurs during autumn and winter.
 The females reproduce at most once per year (usually once per two years), while males may breed several times a year.
 It is thought that the irregular reproductive cycle of females is a facultative adaptation which prolongs life during variable mortality rates and can increase overall reproductive success.
+Females in this species produce extremely large egg clutches for a plethodontid.
 "When a mate is found, the male performs a tail undulation display.
 The female then straddles his tail, allowing glands on the male's tail to lubricate her.
 The male is then able to deposit his sperm into the female".
 Females reach reproductive maturity around four to five years old, while males reach reproductive maturity around two to two and a half years old.
 The males will reach sexual maturity their first year after metamorphosis, but will reach breeding condition after a few summers.
+Males will breed every year while females typically breed every other.
 The males will produce sperm annually and try to mate between July and November, and the females will begin to oviposit in the fall.
 "A female may stay with her eggs to aid the incubation process.
 Incubation typically lasts three or more months, with embryos hatching in the winter.
-Clutches range in size between 65 and 200."
+Clutches range in size between 65 and 200 and increases as a function of body size.
+P. montanus has greater fecundity than the red salamander.